Some people think that just because West London has a reputation for luxury and fine living so, therefore, must its restaurants.

 The Ledbury | Notting Hill

-Three Michelin Starred The Ledbury is undoubtedly one of London’s finest fine dining restaurants.
+Three Michelin starred The Ledbury is undoubtedly one of London’s finest fine dining restaurants.
 Drop in, and you’ll find a streamlined 8-course tasting menu, which focuses on using whole animals as part of chef Brett Graham’s (yes, him again) push for more sustainable meat production.
 No a la carte.
 After closing for a few years during the pandemic, the place has had something of a revamp: the menu is prepared by new head chef Tom Spenceley (previously of the double Michelin-starred Kitchen Table in Fitzrovia), and the restaurant’s glamorous interior has been redesigned by These White Walls, who’ve steered away from their usual look with some green & beige walls.

 Details: 127 Ledbury Road, Notting Hill, W11 2AQ | Book a table at The Ledbury